Governance

 The Coalition for Global Hearing Health is a 501c3 nonprofit entity registered with the United States Internal Revenue Service.

-The CGHH is managed by an executive board (James E. Saunders, Jackie Clark, Karl White, David Molter, and King Chung supported by the Advocacy, Education /Training, Family / Community Empowerment, Best Practices, and Technology committees.
+The CGHH is managed by an executive board (James E. Saunders, Jackie Clark, David Molter, and King Chung, Diego Santana-Hernández and Janet Choi supported by the Advocacy, Education & Training, Family, Community Empowerment, Best Practices, and Technology committees.

 Co- Chair